-The American Heart Association recommends that women who have high blood pressure during pregnancy be treated with daily low-dose aspirin until the time of delivery.
+The American Heart Association recommends that women who have high blood pressure during pregnancy or are at risk for preeclampsia be treated with daily low-dose aspirin until the time of delivery.
 A daily calcium supplement may also help prevent preeclampsia for women who do not consume enough calcium in their diets.

 Obstructive sleep apnea is a common sleep disorder that occurs when tissues in the upper airways come too close to each other during sleep, temporarily blocking the inflow of air.
-Patients with untreated sleep apnea are at increased risk for many heart problems, including stroke.
-Current guidelines recommend screening and treating sleep apnea in patients who have had a stroke or TIA.
+People with untreated sleep apnea are at increased risk for many heart problems, including stroke.
+Current guidelines recommend screening and treating sleep apnea in people who have had a stroke or TIA.